 The Board of Directors has the following four committees: Audit; Corporate Governance and Compensation; Executive; and Strategy and Financial Oversight.
-The table below contains information concerning the membership of each of the committees and the number of times the Board of Directors and each committee met during fiscal year 2019.
-During fiscal year 2019, each director attended at least 75% of the total number of meetings of the Board of Directors and the committee(s) on which he or she served.
-Because our annual meeting of shareholders is purely routine in nature, our corporate governance guidelines do not require our directors to attend the annual meeting of shareholders, and accordingly, two directors attended the 2019 annual meeting of shareholders.
-As of November 11, 2019, the Board of Directors and committee members were as follows:
+The table below contains information concerning the membership of each of the committees and the number of times the Board of Directors and each committee met during fiscal year 2020.
+During fiscal year 2020, each director attended at least 75% of the total number of meetings of the Board of Directors and the committee(s) on which he or she served, except for Ms. Burwell, who was appointed to the Board of Directors effective July 1, 2020.
+Ms. Burwell attended all meetings of the Board of Directors held in fiscal year 2020 after her appointment to the Board of Directors, and the Audit Committee did not hold any meetings in fiscal year 2020 subsequent to her joining the Audit Committee in September 2020.
+Because our annual meeting of shareholders is purely routine in nature, our corporate governance guidelines do not require our directors to attend the annual meeting of shareholders, and accordingly, two directors attended the 2020 annual meeting of shareholders.
+The table below sets forth the members of the Board of Directors and each committee as of November 16, 2020.
+Effective December 15, 2020, Mr. Brown will retire from the Board and all committees on which he currently serves.

 Director Board Audit Corporate Governance and Compensation Executive Strategy and Financial Oversight

 William P. Stiritz Δ Δ Δ

 Robert V. Vitale • • •

 Jay W. Brown • • •

+Dorothy M. Burwell • •

 Edwin H. Callison • • Δ

 Gregory L. Curl • • •

 Robert E. Grote • •

 Ellen F. Harshman • •

 David W. Kemper • Δ

 David P. Skarie • • •

-Meetings held in fiscal year 2019 5 4 4 0 4
+Meetings held in fiscal year 2020 5 4 4 0 4

-$\Delta$ - Chair • - Member
+Δ - Chair • - Member